PateShin/tp/docs/UserGuide.md

 #### How it works:
 As a command is typed into the command box, PayBack analyzes the input and suggests possible completions based on existing commands, taking the following inputs for the command.

+- The autocomplete feature will suggest items that start with the text that is entered.
 - Command words: PayBack will suggest matching command words as user type.
 For example, typing `/a` will suggest `/add`.
 - The suggestions appear in a pop-up menu below the command box.
-Use the arrow keys to navigate the suggestions and press Enter or press tab to select the desired completion.
+Use the arrow keys to navigate the suggestions and press Enter or Tab to select the desired completion.

 **Tips for Usage:**
 1. Start typing the command: PayBack will begin suggesting completions after the first few characters are typed.